British Rail Class 720: Greater Anglia

 In February 2021, it was reported that driver training had begun for their introduction to the Cambridge route.
 That same month, Ian McConnell, Greater Anglia's franchise and programmes director, noted that the Class 720 was already running relatively well and free of any meaningful technical issues, with challenges with the onboard software issues being the chief concern with the type's deployment at that point.

 According to railway industry periodical Rail Engineer, Greater Anglia intend to gradually extend the new fleet's usage to eventually cover all of the Great Eastern routes in Essex and through to Ipswich during the first half of 2021, while the Class 720 would be introduced to the west Anglia route between Liverpool Street and Cambridge in the second half of the year.

 On 23 March 2021, the 720s were introduced on the Liverpool Street to Clacton, Colchester Town and Ipswich services.
 On 25 August 2021, Class 720s entered service on the West Anglia mainline and Hertford East branch.
 On 13 September 2021, the 720s started services to Harwich Town and Walton-on-the-Naze.

+By April 2023, the fleet had replaced a wide number of trains used on suburban routes, with the final 720 being delivered in spring 2025.

+c2c

+Class 720s for c2c were planned to enter service in 2021, however construction delays due to "technical challenges" meant that the first train was not delivered until April 2022.

+On 6 October 2022, the Southend Echo quoted a c2c spokesperson as saying "trains are currently undergoing rigorous testing.
+We will update our customers as soon as we have more information as to when they will be entering passenger service”.
+In March 2023, c2c's managing director confirmed in an interview that it was planned that the Class 720s would enter service later that year.